Skip to main content

 What is an Endpoint?

-1. URL path - Where clients access your API (e.g., /customers/, /orders/)
+1. URL path — where clients reach the API (e.g., /customers/, /customers/:id).

-3. Configuration - Parameters, validation, caching, authentication
+3. Configuration — request parameters, validation, caching, auth, rate limits.

 File Structure